skynettechnologies/typo3-allinoneaccessibility/README.md

-# All in One Accessibility®: Hygraph App
+# All in One Accessibility®: Typo3 Extension

 ## Enhance Your Website's Accessibility with All in One Accessibility®